atsoc1993/GetAlgoPrice/README.md

+# Overview
 The files in this repository contains a method for fetching the price of Algorand by querying the local state of the ALGO/USDC Tinyman pool against the Tinyman router application.

 One example shows fetching the price off-chain, and the other on-chain via smart contract logic.

 The same logic can be applied via smart contract by using the AppLocal opcode.

+## Warning
+*This algosdk implementations in this repository are outdated and uses the deprecated ApplicationClient that is far more robust in the new algokit_utils versions*